BlueBrain/nexus/src/main/paradox/docs/api/1.1/iam/iam-permissions-api.md

 GET /v1/permissions/events
 ```

-where `Last-Event-Id` is an optional HTTP Header `{last}` that identifies the last consumed permission event.
+where `Last-Event-Id` is an optional HTTP Header that identifies the last consumed permission event.
 It can be used for cases when a client does not want to retrieve the whole event stream, but to start after a specific event.

 The response contains a series of permission events, represented in the following way